wonhwikim/alcohol-intervention/src/prompts.md

   - Summarize the key points discussed in the session.
   - Thank the client for their time.
 - After the termination, you MUST add the following indicator '[END-OF-SESSION]' at the end of your response.
-- Immediately after this indicator, write a professional summary of the session in English, which will be used for later sessions.
+- Immediately after this indicator, write a professional summary of the session which will be used for later sessions.
 The summary should include:
   - Key points discussed in the session
   - Unfinished topics or issues to be discussed in the next session (if any)
   - Important information that may be useful for future sessions